mvs-develop/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 Private Testnet Set up
 ************************

-Some developers may want to deploy their own BitShares blockchain locally for governance, and speed reasons.
+Some developers may want to deploy their own DNA blockchain locally for governance, and speed reasons.
 This section explains how to prepare the private testnet environment and what steps to take to be a block producing node (witness node).

 .. contents:: Table of Contents
    :local: